Herlev Eagles: History

 Herlev entered the 1984–85 as reigning champions, however, tragedy struck the team in December 1984 when Palle Schultz was accidentally struck in the neck with a stick in a game against Rungsted.
 Although he finished the game, the following day he lost consciousness as the strike from the stick had caused a blood clot that had stopped the blood supply to his brain.
-Five days on later on December 6, Schultz passed away at the age of 24.
+Five days on later on December 6, Schultz died at the age of 24.
 He was interred at Hvidovre Church.
 Despite their loss, the team finished a respectable 3rd in the regular season, and qualified for the play-offs.
 The play-off format was changed for this season, instead of a knock-out bracket as usual, the top four teams in the regular season qualified for a post-season round robin tournament.
 Herlev managed 4 points in 6 games as Rødovre IK won the championship.

 A shake up in Danish hockey occurred during the 1985–86 season; the name of top division changed from the 1st Division to the Eliteserien, and the number of teams competing in the league was halved, from 14 the previous year down to 7.
 In this new-look league, Herlev had a fair season, finishing in 4th place and qualifying for the four team round-robin play-offs, where they finished bottom of the group, with Rødovre winning back-to-back championships.
 The team struggled the following season finishing 6th out of 7 teams and failing to qualify for the play-offs for the first time since they joined the top tier.
 The team rebounded somewhat and they solidified themselves as a mid-table team over the next few seasons.
 In this time, they twice reached the bronze medal game, however, in both instances (1989 & 1991) the team failed to gain any silver-ware.
 Herlev had a disastrous season in 1991-92, as they finished dead last in the regular season and suffered the ignominy of relegation to the 2nd tier of the sport, now called the 1st Division, ending a ten-year run in the top tier.
 To further add salt to the wound, at the end of the season, the Eliteserien expanded to 10 teams.